 February marks the birthday of the Boy Scouts of America.
 The story goes, American businessman William Boyce was lost in the foggy streets of London when a boy offered to show him the way.
 Mr. Boyce wanted to pay the boy but the boy politely refuse.
 The boy explained he was a Scout and they do not accept money for good deeds.

 Mr. Boyd was intrigued and met with Robert Baden-Powell, the founder of the Boy Scout movement in Great Britain.
 Upon returning to the United States, Mr. Boyce incorporated the Boy Scouts of America on February 8, 1910.
 Ever since we have celebrated the special day.

 The Blue & Gold banquet is our way of celebrating the creation of the Boy Scouts of America.

-Every year the Pack selects a different theme, this year’s will be announced in the future.
+Every year the Pack selects a different theme.
 Each den/patrol will be celebrating the event in their own style.
-Meaning, think of this event as 16 different birthday parties all rolled into one (we have 16 separate groups of Scouts in our Pack).
+Meaning, think of this event as many different birthday parties all rolled into one (we have many separate groups of Scouts in our Pack).